 3. Florida.
 According to a 2009 state-by-state analysis by researcher and former NORML director Jon Gettman, no other state routinely punishes minor marijuana more severely than does the Sunshine State.
 Under Florida law, marijuana possession of 20 grams or less (about two-thirds of an ounce) is a criminal misdemeanor punishable by up to one-year imprisonment and a $1,000 fine.
 Marijuana possession over 20 grams, as well as the cultivation of even a single pot plant, are defined by law as felony offenses – punishable by up to five years in prison and a $5,000 fine.
 In recent years, state lawmakers have revisited the state’s marijuana penalties – in each case electing to enhance Florida’s already toughest-in-the-nation criminal punishments.

 Ironically, despite the Sunshine State’s long history as one of the nation’s stiffest pot prosecutors, law enforcement have steadfastly refused to report their annual marijuana arrest data to the Federal Bureau of Investigation.
 Illinois is the only other state that elects to withhold this information from federal statisticians.

 4. Louisiana.
-On May 6 the Associated Press reported on the case of Cornell Hood II, who received a life sentencefor possessing two pounds of pot.
+Back in 2011, the Associated Press reported on the case of Cornell Hood II, who received a life sentence for possessing two pounds of pot.
 Hood received the maximum sentence under Louisiana’s habitual drug offender law because he had three prior marijuana convictions, although none of them were significant enough to result in even a single day of jail time.